Army Air Corps (United Kingdom)

 The Army Air Corps (AAC) is the aviation arm of the British Army, first formed in 1942 during the Second World War by grouping the various airborne units of the British Army.
 Today, there are eight regiments (seven Regular Army and one Reserve) of the AAC, as well as two independent flights and two independent squadrons deployed in support of British Army operations around the world.
 Regiments and flights are located in the United Kingdom, Kenya, and Canada.
-Some AAC squadrons provide the air assault elements of 16 Air Assault Brigade Combat Team, through Joint Aviation Command.
+Some AAC squadrons provide the air assault elements of 16 Air Assault Brigade, through Joint Aviation Command.

 History

 Precursors

 The British Army first took to the sky during the 19th century with the use of observation balloons.
 In 1911 the Air Battalion of the Royal Engineers was the first heavier-than-air British military aviation unit.
 The following year, the battalion was expanded into the Military Wing of the Royal Flying Corps which saw action throughout most of the First World War until 1 April 1918, when it was merged with the Royal Naval Air Service to form the Royal Air Force.
 Between the wars, the army used RAF co-operation squadrons.
 At the beginning of the Second World War, Royal Artillery officers, with the assistance of RAF technicians, flew Auster observation aircraft under RAF-owned air observation post (AOP) squadrons.
 Twelve squadrons were raised, three of which belonged to the Royal Canadian Air Force (RCAF) and each performed vital duties in many theatres.